On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Abstract

 \section{Abstract}

 Orthogonal/vector approximate message-passing (AMP) is a powerful message-passing (MP) algorithm for signal reconstruction in compressed sensing.
 This paper proves the convergence of Bayes-optimal orthogonal/vector AMP in the large system limit.
-The proof strategy is based on a novel long-memory (LM) MP approach: A first step is a construction of LM-MP that is guaranteed to converge in principle.
+The proof strategy is based on a novel long-memory (LM) MP approach: A first step is a construction of LM-MP that is guaranteed to converge systematically.
 A second step is a large-system analysis of LM-MP via an existing framework of state evolution.
-A third step is to prove the convergence of Bayes-optimal LM-MP via a new statistical interpretation of existing LM damping.
-The last is an exact reduction of Bayes-optimal LM-MP to Bayes-optimal orthogonal/vector AMP.
-Numerical simulations are presented to show the verification of state evolution results for damped orthogonal/vector AMP and a challenge in LM-MP for finite-sized systems.
+A third step is to prove the convergence of state evolution recursions for Bayes-optimal LM-MP via a new statistical interpretation of existing LM damping.
+The last is an exact reduction of the state evolution recursions for Bayes-optimal LM-MP to those for Bayes-optimal orthogonal/vector AMP.
+The convergence of the state evolution recursions for Bayes-optimal LM-MP implies that for Bayes-optimal orthogonal/vector AMP.
+Numerical simulations are presented to show the verification of state evolution results for damped orthogonal/vector AMP and a negative aspect of LM-MP in finite-sized systems.